Financial Aid Application Steps

 Report aid from other sources (AmeriCorps, tuition assistance, outside scholarships, etc.) that are not listed on your financial aid package to our office via your my.UChicago portal.
 You may report this assistance by navigating to "My Financial Aid" and clicking "Report Aid from Other Sources".

-Based on the amount and type of aid you are receiving, we may need to make adjustments to your loan amounts.
-Those adjustments will typically be made within a week of when you reported the aid and you will receive an email notification if/when the adjustments have been made.
-You are not required to report gift aid from another UChicago department or division, as it is reported internally.
+Based on the amount and type of aid you are receiving, we may need to make adjustments to your loans.
+Those adjustments will typically be made within a week of when you reported the aid and you will receive an email notification if/when any adjustments have been made.
+You are not required to report institutional aid from another UChicago department or division, as that is reported internally.